You may be eligible for compensation. We are available for free consultations over the phone. Call us today at 267-350-6600.

 - Sore throat

-This chart provided by the WHO will help you distinguish the COVID-19 coronavirus from a common cold or a flu.
+This chart, provided by the WHO, covers how to distinguish the COVID-19 coronavirus from a common cold or the flu.

 What Should I Do If I Think I Have the Coronavirus?

 If you have some of these symptoms and think you may have contracted COVID-19, you should self-quarantine and call your doctor.
 If symptoms are severe, call your doctor or the hospital to arrange for you to visit.

 Again, if you believe you contracted COVID-19 at work, you may have a worker’s compensation claim.
 Call us to discuss your case.